-The Bachelor 2017 Recap & Spoilers: Corrine Digs Heels So Deep And Nick Seems To Love It, Future Episodes Promise More Controversy
+‘The Bachelor’ 2017 Recap & Spoilers: Corrine Digs Heels So Deep And Nick Seems To Love It, Future Episodes Promise More Controversy

 — The Bachelor (@BachelorABC) January 10, 2017

 It paid off.
-Corrine certainly got Nick’s attention, and his most coveted rose of the night.
-This of course to the indignation of the other women, but then they’re all really there to get Nick.
+Corrine certainly got Nick’s attention and his most coveted rose of the night.
+This happened, of course, to the indignation of the other women, but then they’re all really there to get Nick.

 For the next episodes, Reality Steve hints at spoilers starting with Episode 3.
-It looks like seven of the ladies will be treated to a throw back with the Backstreet Boys.
+It looks like seven of the ladies will be treated to a throwback with the Backstreet Boys.
 They would even get to perform onstage with Nick.
-The best part is yet to come, when Corrine would start to brag about her nanny, and would again monopolize more of Nick’s time during a pool party.
-When Vanessa gets a one-on-one date with Nick, the level-headed special education teacher would then confront Nick about his real intentions for joining The Bachelor.
+The best part is yet to come, when Corrine starts to brag about her nanny and again monopolize more of Nick’s time during a pool party.
+When Vanessa gets a one-on-one date with Nick, the level-headed special education teacher then confronts Nick about his real intentions for joining The Bachelor.

 The Bachelor airs Mondays on ABC.